suryakchoudhary/EOS/CLASS/Commands.md

 - mkfifo -m600 fifo_name: -m600 is the mode with owner read write mode, this file is used in FIFO as a medium to communicate between two unrelated processes.

+- gcc -o exe_name *.c: For compiling multiple .c file anf for adding debug information use "-g" at last in this command.

+- mv source destination: Movinf file or for renaming.

 # Command For Creating Library